 By this point, you’ll have such a strong view of your reality, the world around you and your place in it that things will start to make a lot more sense – everything looks more impressive from a higher position.

 What Outcome Are We Seeking

 The most important thing we can do is to know our outcome.
 Once you know what you want, and you have a clear cut idea of what it is, then attaining it is not an accident.

 You see, a lot of people know what to do.
 Many people know what to do.
 But knowing what to do is not enough, we need to know how to do it.
-When you combine the what with the how, you start creating magic.
+When you combine what with the how you start creating magic.

 Secondly, you need to start paying attention to make sure that what you’re doing it bringing you closer to your outcome.
 If it isn’t, then you must change what you’re doing.
 Albert Einstein said that “the definition of insanity is doing the same thing over and over again and expecting different results.”

-Thirdly, know that flexibility of behaviour is key.
+Thirdly, know that flexibility of behavior is key.
 Flexibility allows us to do things in different ways – to enable us to see that there’s more than one way of doing things.

 This is powerful.